jelonne/jelonne/README.md

 - 👋 Hi, I’m @jelonne
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Terraform and Azure
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jelonne@gmail.com